 I am grateful to yoga, for helping me to acknowledge both my light and my shadows and to feel more comfortable seeing myself more clearly.
 We cannot grow until we are ready to acknowledge where we are, and yoga has helped me along this journey.

-I am a New York City- based yoga teacher, teaching since 2012.
-Before moving to NYC, I taught in Boulder and San Francisco.
+I am a San Francisco- based yoga teacher, teaching since 2012.
+Before moving back to San Francisco, I taught in Boulder and New York City.
 Life has brought me to many places that I can call home, but my first home will always be Seattle, Washington.

 Being far from home can be challenging because I love my family.
 I appreciate life's challenges, because I have a deeper appreciation for how truly resilient and strong human beings are.
 As the youngest of five children, I have been lucky to have so many great role models.
 My family always taught me that life is not meant to surround me; it is intended to be a part of me.
 That means approaching every chapter head-on and trust myself!